awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

         --assume-role-policy-document file://"load-balancer-role-trust-policy.json"
       ```

-   1. Attach the required Amazon EKS managed IAM policy to the role\.
+   1. Attach the required Amazon EKS managed IAM policy to the IAM role\.
 Replace *111122223333* with your account ID\.

       ```
       aws iam attach-role-policy \